kryptx/palmetto/README.md

 ### 1. Pick a key name
 Your name should be something like `noun.qualifier[:qualifier[:qualifier[...]]]` where each `qualifier` is roughly an adjective describing the value more precisely.
 Some examples might be:

-`address.bitcoin` - Bitcoin address
+- `address.bitcoin` - Bitcoin address
-`username.twitter` - Twitter username
+- `username.twitter` - Twitter username
-`name.company` - Company Name
+- `name.company` - Company Name
-`key.rsa` or `key.rsa:public` - An RSA Public Key
+- `key.rsa` or `key.rsa:public` - An RSA Public Key
-`address.street:company` - Company Street Address
+- `address.street:company` - Company Street Address
-`address.email:company` - Company e-mail
+- `address.email:company` - Company e-mail
-`address.email:work` - Work e-mail
+- `address.email:work` - Work e-mail

 The PIP can (and probably should) provide the ability to "link" any key such that it always represents the value stored in another key, and they all change together.
-For example, a person might have the same "work" and "personal" e-mail; in such a case, it should be possible to specify that `address.email.work` points to the value contained in `address.email`.
+For example, a person might have the same "work" and "personal" e-mail; in such a case, it should be possible to specify that `address.email:work` points to the value contained in `address.email`.

 ### 2. Expose the key in your Palmetto root